ScriptWizardd/MedusaCB/README.md

 ____________________________________________________________________________________________________

 Medusa Code Blocks (Medusa CB) is a web-based visual programming environment designed to help Meta Horizon Worlds codeblock scripters transition to the Medusa visual coding language and ultimately to Python.
+This language is in no way shape or form affiliated with Meta,  or Meta Horizon Worlds.
 Powered by Blockly, it offers an intuitive drag-and-drop interface for creating Medusa-inspired scripts, which can be converted to Python code, tested for compilation and runtime errors, and downloaded as .py files.
 The application is fully offline-capable, making it ideal for educational settings, prototyping, or environments without internet access.

 Purpose: